Network Utility Maximization Revisited: Three Issues and Their Resolution: Introduction and the main result

+1) {\em Slowdown is essential}: It is worthwhile to ask whether the convergence of Algorithm \ref{alg:mainalgorithm} could be sped up using a constant step size $a_k \equiv \gamma,$ where $0 <\gamma < 1,$ in the network update.
+In fact, Hou and Kumar \cite{2010xxINF_HonKum} proposed a variant of Algorithm \ref{alg:mainalgorithm} with constant step size in the network update rule.
+This was done in the context of delay constrained throughput maximization in wireless networks.
+Step sizes determine the sizes of exploration.
+Larger step sizes involve faster exploration but also increased variance.
+In \ref{sec:stepsizecounterexample}, we provide a counterexample to show that the algorithm of Hou and Kumar with a constant step size \emph{may not converge}.
+The choice of step sizes is therefore a delicate matter.
+A sufficient condition on step sizes $a_k, k\geq 1$, for the algorithm to converge is the usual conditions typical in stochastic approximation literature.

+The second condition ensures that there is enough exploration while the first condition gradually brings the exploration or learning rate to $0$.

-The main technical issues to surmount are 1) the dynamics in (\ref{eqn:mainalgdi}) have multiple fixed points and it is nontrivial to show convergence to the global optimum; 2) $T(x)$ is not necessarily a continuous function of $x$.
+2) {\em Technical issues in the proof of convergence}: The main technical issues to surmount in showing the convergence of Algorithm \ref{alg:mainalgorithm} are (a) the dynamics in (\ref{eqn:mainalgdi}) also have multiple fixed points and it is \emph{nontrivial} to show convergence to the global optimum; (b) $T(x)$ is not necessarily a continuous function of $x$; see Section \ref{subsec:NeedForDI} and \ref{appsec:DiscontinuousT}.
+One must then study a differential inclusion, and the solution space may not be unique in general.
+An additional issue is the lack of stochasticity.
+We must then show that local maxima traps can yet be escaped.
+The main technical contribution is that these issues can be surmounted at least in this NUM problem with sufficient convexity structure.

+3) {\em Wide applicability}: Iterative procedures for network utility maximization have wide applicability.
+Road traffic control, software defined network controllers with strict service level guarantees, offloading of data-traffic to WiFi providers and femto cell providers (\cite{2015xx_IosGaoHuaTas} and \cite{2018xx_NavSun}) with strict call handling requirements, and smart grid energy routing \cite{2018xxISGT_ShanEtAl} are all settings where feasibility should be met at all times and where convergence to global optimality is desirable.
+Our algorithm is applicable in all these settings.

-Algorithm \ref{alg:mainalgorithm} assumes the existence of a central entity that computes the solution to Network$(A,c;p)$, i.e. $T(x)$.
-Section \ref{sec:complexity} describes algorithms to compute $T(x)$ efficiently for some class of networks.
-The assumption regarding the existence of a central entity is not crucial.
-An alternative is to use Mo and Walrand's algorithm \cite{2000xxTON_MoWal} that finds $T(x)$ for a fixed $p$; that algorithm uses only the information available at the user end.
+4) {\em Decentralized implementation}: At first glance, Algorithm \ref{alg:mainalgorithm} {\em appears} to need a central entity that computes the solution to Network$(A,c;p)$, i.e. $T(x)$, and Section \ref{sec:complexity} describes algorithms to compute $T(x)$ efficiently for some class of networks.
+However, the central entity is {\em not essential} because we can use Mo and Walrand's algorithm \cite{2000xxTON_MoWal} to find $T(x)$ for a fixed $p$; that algorithm uses only the information available at the user end.
 The $p$ can then be adapted (user updates) at a slower time scale.
-This allows for the use of Algorithm \ref{alg:mainalgorithm} in large scale networks in a distributed setting.
+This enables the potential use of Algorithm \ref{alg:mainalgorithm} in a {\em distributed setting} in large scale networks.